Calvin Harris’ Single ‘Heatstroke’ With Young Thug, Pharrell & Grande Released

 There were several that noted how short the song was and questioned why it was so short.
 Is the song really that short or is this just a preview clip of the audio?
 Considering the title on YouTube does not mention the song is just an audio preview, one can only assume what was released was the entire single.

 Calvin even received a few racial slams for including Pharrell Williams and Young Thug in the single.
 Some YouTube users simply said both “Heatstroke” and “Slide” were disappointing compared to what Calvin has released in the past.
-Unfortunately for Calvin and the rest of the singers in “Heatstroke,” there does not appear to be too many positive comments regarding the song on YouTube.
+Unfortunately for Calvin and the rest of the singers in “Heatstroke” there does not appear to be too many positive comments regarding the song on YouTube.

 Stream @CalvinHarris’ star-studded new song “Heatstroke” featuring @YoungThug, @ArianaGrande, @Pharrell https://t.co/RyTzUZcvF4